ncatlab/nlab-content/pages/2/5/0/8/28052/content.md

 The *discrete spectrum* of a [[closed linear operator]] on a [[Hilbert space]] consists of those points in its [[operator spectrum]] which are

-1. isolated points: they have an [[open neighbourhood]] in containing no other points of the spectrum,
+1. isolated points: they have an [[open neighbourhood]] containing no other points of the spectrum,

 2. of finite algebraic multiplicity.